emilekm2142/flatbuffers_uw/flatcc-0.5.2/README.md

     #define MyGame_Example_Monster_extension flatbuffers_extension
     #endif

-### Type Identifiers
+### Type Ids

-To better deal with the ambigouties of file identifiers, type identifiers have been introduced as an alternative 4 byte buffer identifier.
+To better deal with the ambigouties of file Ids, type Ids have been introduced as an alternative 4 byte buffer Id.
 The hash is standardized on FNV-1a for interoperability.

-The type identifier use a type hash which maps a fully qualified type name into a 4 byte hash.
-The type hash is a 32-bit native value and the type identifier is a 4 character little endian encoded string of the same value.
+The type Id use a type hash which maps a fully qualified type name into a 4 byte hash.
+The type hash is a 32-bit native value and the type Id is a 4 character little endian encoded string of the same value.

 In this example the type hash is derived from the string